patricktcoakley/gdvm/README.md

 - Possibly consider adding multi-select and multi-query to installations so that you could bulk-install multiple versions.
 - I currently have [fgvmup](#fgvmup-currently-windows-only) for Windows, and it would make sense to port that script to bash for macOS and Linux support, allowing users to more easily install fgvm without having to rely on a package manager, but at the cost of extra maintenance and overhead.

+## Migrating from gdvm

+If you were using this project in the past then you'll know it used to be called `gdvm`.
+Prior to this project's creation and after, there have been several other projects with similar goals using the same name.

+In an effort to differentiate this project I decided to change the name to stand out, and am also using it as an opportunity to implement some breaking changes due to some recent updates in the libraries I am using to write this tool.

+What this means for you:
+- `gdvm` and `fgvm` are mostly the same workflow but there were minor changes to the commands that are breaking, so consult the updated documentation if you get stuck
+- If you are using a package manager (the recommend way to install), you will have to remove the `gdvm` package and install `fgvm`
+  - Homebrew users: `brew update && brew uninstall gdvm && brew install fgvm`
+  - Scoop users: `scoop update && scoop uninstall gdvm && scoop install fgvm`
+- If you want to keep your current installations, you can simply rename the existing `gdvm`, which will preserve everything as-is:
+  - Windows users: `mv C:\Users\USERNAME\gdvm C:\Users\USERNAME\fgvm`
+  - macOS & Linux users: `mv ~/gdvm ~/fgvm`
+  - `gdvmup` is now called `fgvmup`.
+If you were using the old `gdvmup` installer, run `gdvmup uninstall` first, which removes everything, then follow the [installation instructions](#installation) above.